 The False Percula may have no black margins present at all, but most often has thin -- never thick -- black margins around its white bars.

-The distribution of this species in nature is the Andaman and Nicobar Islands (Andaman Sea), Indo-Malayan Archipelago, Philippines, northwestern Australia and the coast of Southeast Asia northwards to the Ryukyu Islands.
+The distribution of this species in nature is the Andaman and Nicobar Islands (Andaman Sea), Indo-Malayan Archipelago, Philippines, northwestern Australia, and the coast of Southeast Asia northwards to the Ryukyu Islands.

 Black & White Percula Clownfish (Amphiprion ocellaris V.)

-Both the Black & White variation and the False Percula differ from other Clownfish (including the True Percula) in that they seldom travel more than a few inches from their "home" unless they are forced to move.
+Both the Black & White variation and the False Percula differ from other species of Clownfish (including the True Percula) in that they seldom travel more than a few inches from their "home" unless they are forced to move.
 You can put a mated pair of these fish in a 500-gallon tank and, once they have determined where their "home" is, they will never leave the immediate area, staying in about a 20-gallon area.

 Endangered And Threatened Wildlife And Plants; Notice Of 12-Month Finding On A Petition To List The Orange Clownfish As Threatened Or Endangered Under The Endangered Species Act.
 Federal Register, 2020